-I’m sure you’ve heard the term skin purging.
+Have you heard the term skin urging?
+Pretty sure you have.
 If you have acne and are using a new product for it, within a few days you might start breaking out a little more.
-This period when your skin actually starts getting worse is referred to as the skin purging period.
+Skin purging is when your skin actually starts getting worse before it gets better.
 So is it a real thing and how long does it last?

 Skin renews itself every 28 days, i.e old cells die off and are replaced by new, healthy cells.
 This is known as cell turnover.
 Acne forms deep within your skin.
 So the hair follicle gets inflamed and the pore gets blocked.
 Eventually the inflammation makes its way to the surface of the skin and this is when you breakout.
 However this “breakout” has been in the lower layers of your skin for a few days before it slowly shows itself.